-We will also give due regard to the guidance contained in What to do if you are worried a child is being abused, 2015.
+We will also give due regard to the guidance contained in What to do if you are worried a child is being abuse and exploitationd, 2015.

 In cases where it is not possible to obtain consent from the parent / carer we will seek advice from the Multi Agency Safeguarding Hub.